TrisMatt20/TrisMatt20/README.md

 ## 👋 Hi there!
 I’m Tristan Matthew Matencio, a 4th-year Information Technology student at the Polytechnic University of the Philippines – Sto.
 Tomas Campus.
-I’m a Full-Stack Software Developer with a strong interest in backend development.
+I’m a Full-Stack Software Engineer Intern with a strong interest in backend development.

 Currently, I’m gaining hands-on experience using Java, Spring Boot, Angular, React, and Oracle Database, with a solid foundation in PHP and MySQL.
 I enjoy building reliable, well-structured systems and continuously improving my skills through real-world projects.